z10l/ios-decal-proj3/README.md

 3. **Create Photo app**
   * Required
     * Photo.swift - the model which represents a single Photo object
       * You only need to implement the init
-    * FiveHundredPx.swift - the object which connects with the 500px API
+    * InstagramAPI.swift - the object which connects with the Instagram API
       * You must implement the loadPhotos method
     * PhotosCollectionViewController.swift - Collection View of Photos
       * One photo per cell
       * You must implement any necessary delegate methods
       * You must implement loadImageForCell
     * Tapping a cell takes you to a photo-specific view  with the following:
       * UIImage of the Photo (from the URL)
+      * UILabels to display:
+        * The poster's username
+        * The date posted
+        * The number of Likes on the photo
-        * UILabel for the Name
+      * A Heart button to Like the photo
-        * UILabel for the Photographer's Username
+        * Something in the view should change (perhaps the button?) to indicate whether you have Liked the photo or not
   * Optional
-    * Toggle between different feeds (Popular, Highest Rated, Upcoming, etc.)
+    * Toggle between different feeds (Popular, Photos from Berkeley, etc.)
+      * Suggested: Tabbed Application
+    * Enable ability to "push" to Instagram's servers (e.g. A Like that you make in your app is reflected on Instagram)
+      * Note: Requires facilitating OAuth with Instagram's API
+    * Add a Search tab so that you can search for Users, Hashtags, etc. and retrieve the relevant images
+    * Optimize the app's performance
       * Add GCD to use background threads for smoother loading
       * Add a NSCache for the images
 4. Add, commit, and push your modified file(s) to your forked remote repository.